Our grief and loss retreat helps people transform sadness, anger, and other uncomfortable emotions. It is for those who are:

 It is here, in our bodies, that the "old story" lives on, and yet it is where our deep wisdom also resides.

-For many this is a journey into and through buried, stuck emotions.
-Grief doesn't ride alone, and the grief cycle can include anger, rage, fear, guilt and anxiety and other emotions.
+For many, this is a journey into and through buried, stuck emotions.
+Grief "doesn't ride alone" and the grief cycle can include anger, rage, fear, guilt, anxiety and other emotions.
 Suppressing or avoiding doesn't work, and mental processes often don't go deep enough.

-It is much, much easier to go through this journey with the group support and talented facilitation that on ones own.
-If we could have done it on our own we would have already!
+It is much easier to go through your grief and loss journey with the group support and talented facilitation than on your own.
+If we could have done it on our own, we would have already!

-And it's much quicker and less painful with group support as as well.
-We can get a huge amount of work done in very short time.
-People comment that the weekend feels much longer than it actually is because of the depth we achieve working together.
+And it's much quicker and less painful with group support as well.
+We can get a tremendous amount of work done in very little time.
+People comment that the weekend feels much longer than it is because of the depth we achieve working together.

 This work goes well beyond thought processes and thinking.
 We are stuck at a layer of consciousness below our thinking, in our feelings.
 Although this can affect our thoughts about ourselves and others, no amount of thinking can transform these stuck feelings.
 It can be hard for our brain to accept this truth!

-Our brains want to find out all the details to figure out if the Grief and Loss Retreat or other activity will be helpful.
+Our minds want to find out all the details to figure out if the Grief and Loss Retreat or other activity will be helpful.
 The brain wants to be in charge.
-Our brains want to categorize the work, label it and then it feels it understands it.
-For example it may label this retreat a type of "group psychotherapy" (which it is not) and then use that label to think "it's not for me."
+Our brains want to categorize the work, label it, and then it feels it understands it.
+For example, it may label this retreat a type of "group psychotherapy" (which it is not) and then use that label to think "it's not for me."

-But our hearts may be longing for something the brain can't quite get to.
+But our hearts may be longing for something the brain can't quite comprehend..

-The experience of the grief and loss retreat often goes way beyond what the brain can categorize...and it is often only after the experience that our brains can get it.
+The grief and loss retreat often goes way beyond what the brain can categorize, and it is usually only after the event that we fully understand.
 In my experience of the healing power of deep process, the brain is the last part of us that gets it.